Aimrank/Aimrank.Web/README.md

 2. Install Metamod
 3. Install Sourcemod
 4. Copy server configuration files
-5. Start web server listenning for game events
+5. Start web server that is used to manage CS:GO server
-6. Start CS:GO server and stream logs to the browser

 ## How to run